August 20, 2015

-Follow these post-interview guidelines and you may be able to sway an indecisive hiring manager in your favor.
+Follow these post-interview guidelines and sway an indecisive hiring manager in your favor.

 You’ve just turned in the best interview performance of your life, laying out a clear and convincing narrative of your skills and experience and tackling every question put to you with ease and precision.
 After a closing round of handshakes and fond farewells, you’re convinced that your interviewers were impressed with your performance.
 All in all, it was a great experience.
 Now what?

-According to Lois Pigford, author of The Successful Interview & Beyond, just one well-placed phone call can make the crucial difference in the days following a job interview.
-The challenge lies in striking just the right balance between “enthusiastic go-getter” and “over-eager beaver.”
-Here are some tips on how – and how NOT – to pull off a winning post-interview follow-up call.
+According to Lois Pigford, author of The Successful Interview & Beyond, just one well placed phone call can make the crucial difference in the days following a job interview.
+The challenge lies in striking just the right balance between “enthusiastic go-getter” and “over eager beaver.”
+Here are some tips on how—and how NOT—to pull off a winning post-interview follow-up call.

-DO wait at least 2-3 days to place the call.
+DO wait at least two to three days to place the call.

 Most hotel and restaurant hiring managers are coping with substantial workloads, and it usually takes them a few days to gather their thoughts after meeting with an applicant.
 If you place your follow-up call too soon after an interview, the hiring manager is unlikely to have any significant news for you.
 An interval of a few days is long enough so that they will have had time to get organized, while the interview remains fresh in their minds.